The history of human culture has seen countless empires rise and fall.

 9. Yuan dynasty

-Although the Mongols had ruled territories over decades, including today’s northern China, Kublai Khan declared the dynasty officially in the traditional Chinese style until 1271.
+While the Mongols had already ruled over territories, including northern China, for several decades, it was only in 1271 that Kublai Khan officially established the Yuan Dynasty in the traditional Chinese manner

 8. Umayyad Caliphate